 Next, we present some weighted $L^\infty-L^2$ estimate away from the light cone.

 \begin{lem} Let $u\in H^2(\mathbb{R}^3) $, then there hold

-provided the right hand side is finite. \end{lem} The first inequality \eqref{KSWeiIn1} comes from \cite{LW} of Lemma 4.3. \begin{remark} This lemma depends on the spatial dimension is three or higher.
-In two dimensional case, the conclusion would be much weak. \end{remark}
+provided the right hand side is finite. \end{lem} The first inequality \eqref{KSWeiIn1} comes from \cite{LW} of Lemma 4.3. \begin{remark} This lemma depends on the fact that the spatial dimension is three or higher.
+In the two dimensional case, the conclusion would {be weaker.} \end{remark}

 \begin{proof} These three inequalities follow from the following Sobolev imbedding respectively: $\| u \|_{L^\infty(\mathbb{R}^3)}\lesssim \| \nabla u\|^\frac12_{L^2(\mathbb{R}^3)}\| \nabla^2 u\|^\frac12_{L^2(\mathbb{R}^3)}$, $\| u \|_{L^6(\mathbb{R}^3)}\lesssim \| \nabla u\|_{L^2(\mathbb{R}^3)}$, and $\|u\|_{L^3(\mathbb{R}^3) }\lesssim \|u\|^{\frac12}_{L^2(\mathbb{R}^3)} \|\nabla u\|^{\frac12}_{L^2(\mathbb{R}^3) }$, providing $u\in{L^2(\mathbb{R}^3)}$.
 Due to the similarity of these inequalities, we only present a detailed proof for the third one.